Visiting Believers in the Philippines

 A few days ago, Bibles translated in Maranao have been found in relief packs in some evacuation centers, causing uproar among the Islamic community and peace advocates.
 The Bibles came with hygiene items, such as shampoos, bath soap and toothpaste.
 It said, “Su Sindaw” or “The Light” in the cover.
 It was distributed to around 300 families by another Christian NGO.

 Local Muslims found the act appalling and an offense to their sensibilities, some going as far as wanting to burn the Bibles.

 “When we were distributing the kits and the Bible, no one spoke against us,” Fred Dimamay, a member of the Christian group that distributed the bibles, told local newspaper Inquirer.
 He added he did not force anyone to convert.
 “We just asked them to read it if they want.”

-An Imam requested in the same interview for Christians to not mix evangelism with giving relief: “I am appealing to our brothers in the Christian faith, please don’t mix evangelization with your attempts to help the needy Maranao.”
+An the person who leads prayers in a mosque. requested in the same interview for Christians to not mix evangelism with giving relief: “I am appealing to our brothers in the Christian faith, please don’t mix evangelization with your attempts to help the needy Maranao.”

 Believers in Evacuation Centers

 Despite the tense situation, Khalil still visited believers in the evacuation camps.
 According to him, going to evacuation centers is equally difficult as is getting to Marawi.
 Evacuation centers are strict with requirements, but we praise God that Khalil and his companion got through.